National Academy of Osteopathy (Canada) teaches European style osteopathy (manual osteopathy). We do not teach osteopathic medicine.

-To bill an extended health plan (EHP) insurer in Canada NAO alumni must first join one or more osteopathic association in Canada, such as Society of Osteopaths of Canada (based in Quebec but available for NAO graduates in all Canadian provinces), Regroupement des Intervenants et Thérapeutes en Médecine Alternative (available in Quebec only), National Manual Osteopathic Society (based in Alberta but available to our graduates in all Canadian provinces), & Ontario Osteopathic & Alternative Medicine Association (the 2nd oldest osteopathic association in Canada) among others.
-The full list is found at the first page of NAO website.
+To bill an extended health plan (EHP) insurer in Canada NAO alumni must first join one or more osteopathic associations in Canada, such as Canadian Association of Alternative Medicine and College of Registered Manual Osteopaths that are accepted by most insurers.
 Membership in these associations would provide billing numbers for NAO graduates which permit them to bill extended health insurers in all Canadian provinces including Alberta, British Columbia, Quebec and Ontario.

 Yes.
 The British Association of Osteopathic Manual Practitioners (BCAOMP) accepts as members the graduates of Diploma in Osteopathic Manual Practice (D.O.M.P.) program of National Academy of Osteopathy.

 Chiropractic and naprapathy are two health professions originated from osteopathy.
 Most manual therapy techniques used by physiotherapists are also osteopathic in origin.
 Osteopathy is the grandfather of most manual therapy primary health care systems.